CS2 Trade Up Calculator

 Why Use a CS2 Trade Up Calculator?

-Without a trade up calculator, you are essentially gambling blind.
+Without a trade up calculator (also called a trade up simulator), you are essentially gambling blind.
 A single CS2 trade up contract can cost anywhere from a few cents to thousands of dollars in input skins.
-A profit calculator removes the guesswork by showing you every possible outcome, its probability, and the expected value before you commit a single skin.
+A profit calculator removes the guesswork by showing every possible outcome, its probability, the expected profit, and the exact profit or loss you can expect before you commit a single skin.

-Our CS2 trade up calculator uses live market prices from Steam, Buff163, and other sources to calculate real-time expected value (EV).
-If the EV is positive, the trade up is profitable on average.
-You can compare across collections, test different input combinations, and find the sweet spot where risk meets reward.
+Our CS2 trade up calculator uses live market prices and real-time pricing integration from Steam, Buff163, CSFloat, and 9 other marketplaces to deliver real-time insights into every contract's expected value (EV).
+Built-in marketplace comparison lets you cross-check input cost and output prices across exchanges, while price history charts show how each skin's value has shifted over time.
+If the EV is positive, the trade up is profitable on average — you can compare collections, test input combinations, and find where risk meets reward.

 The reverse trade up finder is especially powerful.
-Instead of guessing which inputs might produce something valuable, you start with your dream skin and the calculator shows exactly which input combinations can reach it.
-This is how experienced traders find profitable trade ups that others miss.
+Instead of guessing which inputs might produce something valuable, you start with your dream skin and the calculator shows exactly which input combinations can reach it, including filters for trade up compatibility and StatTrak™ variants.
+Once you find a winning contract you can save your trade ups, share them, and track performance over time as prices move — turning every saved entry into a strategy refinement log experienced traders rely on.

 CS2 Trade Up Tips for Maximum Profit

 Float values matter more than you think.
 A Factory New output can be worth 2-10x more than a Field-Tested version of the same skin.
-Always check what float range your inputs will produce and aim for condition breakpoints (0.07 for FN, 0.15 for MW) to maximize value.
+Always check what float range your inputs will produce and aim for condition breakpoints between wear tiers (0.07 for FN, 0.15 for MW) — moving a single tier can dramatically expand the payout range.

 Use fillers strategically.
 Filler skins are cheap inputs from collections with no valuable outputs at the target rarity.
 By mixing expensive "target" skins with cheap fillers, you reduce total input cost while maintaining a chance at the high-value outcome.
-The trade-off is lower odds, so always check the EV.
+Every filler creates an odds shift toward the cheaper output, so watch how the trade up simulator's expected value changes with each swap.

 Look for collection overlap opportunities.
 Some collections share rarity tiers where one collection has a very expensive output and the other has cheap inputs.
-These overlaps create natural profitable trade ups that the community discovers and shares.
-Our calculator makes finding these combinations fast.
+These overlaps create natural profitable trade ups that the community discovers and shares — our calculator surfaces these input combinations and the full set of trade up outcomes for every collection pair.

 Consider knife and glove trade ups.
 Trading up 10 Covert (red) skins from collections that include knives or gloves gives you a chance at the most valuable items in CS2.
-These knife trade ups are high-risk but can return enormous profit.
+Use the dedicated knife trade up calculator and glove trade up calculator modes to model these covert trade ups — they're high-risk but can return enormous profit.
 Always calculate the exact odds and EV before attempting one.

 Frequently Asked Questions